 Buying local is always better for the environment.
 Many British manufacturers ethically source their materials from within the UK, meaning that your new furniture only has to travel a few hundred miles rather than thousands.

-When you collaborate with Extreme on your interior projects, you know you’re in safe hands.
-We are proud of our rich heritage since 1993 and work closely with British furniture makers to give your home a heritage-rich, sustainable touch of luxury.
+When collaborating with Extreme for your kitchen design project, you know you’re in safe hands.
+We are proud of our rich heritage since 1993 and work closely with expert furniture makers to create British kitchens that give your home a heritage-rich, sustainable touch of luxury.
 Visit one of our design studios today to begin discussing your project.